tomaxh/react-todo/README.md

+# React-todo app

-Simpler version of a todo list in only React.js
+A simpler version of a todo list app in only React.js.